zdave-parity/jam-np/simple.md

 ### Grid structure

-Primarily for the purpose of block announcements, the previous, current, and next validator sets are conceptually arranged in a grid structure.
-Two validators are considered neighbours in the grid
+Primarily for the purpose of block and preimage announcements, the previous, current, and next validator sets are conceptually arranged in a grid structure.
+Two validators are considered neighbours in the grid if:
-if:

 - They are validators in the same epoch and either have the same row (`index / W`) or the same column (`index % W`). `W` here is `floor(sqrt(V))`, where `V` is the number of validators.